You’d like an external hard drive where both your Mac and your PC can interchange files or listen to the same MP3s?

 As long as you understand a few basics.

 Either you buy a drive already formatted as ExFAT.
-Iike the Samsung T5 SSD.
+Like the Samsung T5 SSD.

 Here is a link to a review where you can take a look at the Samsung T5 SSD.

 Or you take a few minutes to format your external hard drive for both Mac and PC.

 Why Can’t You Share An External Hard Drive From Mac To PC By Default?

 Because your Windows computer uses NTFS (New Technology File System) to store your files.

 A file system is the structure the computer expects to see and read.
-This file system is how your PC finds its operating system, your documents, photos, mp3s… In fact anything you’ve saved.
+This file system is how your Mac or PC finds its operating system.
+Your documents, photos, mp3s… In fact anything you’ve saved.

 File Systems A Windows PC Can Read